How does rent to own work?

 Explore Progressive's editorial standards for Answers articles to find out why you can trust the insurance information you find here.

-What is rent to own a home?
+What does rent to own entail?

 The tenant pays a fee for the lease option, which is typically a percentage of the purchase price.
 With a lease-purchase contract, the renter pays a higher than market rent, with a portion of that payment going towards the purchase of the property.

-The first step in renting to own a home is negotiating a price.
-A rent-to-own deal has three components: the price for the home, the upfront fee for your right to buy the house (an option fee), and the monthly rent, along with what portion of the rent will go against the purchase price.
+- Negotiate a price: The first step is negotiating a price.
+A rent-to-own deal generally has three components: the price for the home, the upfront fee for your right to buy the house (an option fee), and the monthly rent, along with what portion of the rent will go toward the purchase price.

-Once you agree on the terms of the deal with the seller, you'll sign a contract on the property.
+- Sign the contract: Once you agree on the terms of the deal with the seller, you'll sign a contract on the property.

-When you sign a contract to rent to own a home, you become a tenant in that property (like a typical rental agreement).
+- Move in as a tenant: When you sign a contract to rent to own a home, you become a tenant in that property (like a typical rental agreement).
 Also, like a standard lease, the title to the property stays with the seller.
 You have a right to acquire the house for a specific price on or before a certain date.

 Pros

-Rent-to-own allows renters with lower credit scores or limited savings to become homeowners
+- Helps renters with lower credit scores or limited savings to become homeowners

 Cons